em-cl/IoT-Project/README.md

 C# code

-1. The TCP socket is used to send http Get requests to the Rest API over the wifi.
+1. The TCP socket is used to send http Get requests to the Rest API over the Wi-Fi.
-2. The Rest Api recives the json array and starts a command using the data.
+2. The Rest Api receives the Json array and starts a command using the data.
 ```C#
 	` [HttpGet("Test")]
 		// GET: